 Tie Dye Badge

-_____1.* Create a craft using a tie dye technique.
+_____2.* Create a craft using a tie dye technique with an adult’s help.
 For example, you can tie dye coffee filters and make them into butterfly wings by pinching them in a cloths pin used as the body of the butterfly.
 You can also glue on google eyes and pipe cleaner antennas if you like.
 You can use simple food dyes dissolved in water to dye the coffee filters.

 Level 1: Do four requirements including the two starred *